 Alan C. Davis is one of the most experienced and well-known labor and employment lawyers in the state of California.
-He is the senior partner in the San Francisco-based law firm, Davis and Reno.
-Mr. Davis has written most of the City Charter measures for binding arbitration of interest-based disputes in California.
-He has also handled some of the most frequently cited public sector labor decisions, decided by the California Supreme Courts and the District Courts of Appeal.
+He is the owner of the San Francisco-based law firm, Davis and Reno.

 - Labor and employment, public and private sectors

 Alan C. Davis received his undergraduate education at Northwestern University in Evanston, Illinois (BA, 1961), and his legal education at Hastings Law School in San Francisco.
 Mr. Davis was admitted to the Bar of the State of California (1966), the Supreme Court of California (1966), the United States Supreme Court (1980), the Ninth Circuit Court of Appeals (1966), the Federal Circuit Court of Appeals (1981), and the United States District Courts for the Northern District, the Central District and the Eastern District of California.

 Mr. Davis has represented labor organizations in some of the most significant labor and employment cases that have reached the California Supreme Court, the Ninth Circuit Court of Appeals, and the California District Courts of Appeal.
 Included in this list are the landmark California Supreme Court decisions in Fire Fighters Union, Local 1186, v.
 City of Vallejo (1974), International Association of Firefighters Local 188 v.
 PERB and City of Richmond (2011), and the Court of Appeals decision in International Association of Fire Fighters Union Local 1974 v.
 City of Pleasanton (1976).